rails/rails/guides/source/development_dependencies_install.md

 * How to set up your machine for Rails development
 * How to run specific groups of unit tests from the Rails test suite
-* How the ActiveRecord portion of the Rails test suite operates
+* How the Active Record portion of the Rails test suite operates

 --------------------------------------------------------------------------------